Trail summary

 The peak of St. Mary Peak holds deep cultural significance for the Adnyamathanha people, featuring prominently in their creation story.
 In respect of their traditions, the Adnyamathanha request that visitors refrain from climbing to the absolute summit.

-Hike Overview
+Hike overview

-Encompassing breathtaking 360-degree vistas of the Flinders Ranges, salt lakes, and surrounding plains, St. Mary Peak stands as the highest point in South Australia and the crown jewel of a challenging scenic hike.
+Encompassing breathtaking 360-degree views of the Flinders Ranges, salt lakes, and surrounding plains, St. Mary Peak stands as the highest point in South Australia and the crown jewel of a challenging scenic hike.
 This circular route leads you to the summit of St. Mary Peak, reaching an elevation of 1,171 meters.
 Panoramic views reward your efforts, showcasing the Flinders Ranges themselves, Aroona Valley, and the vast salt plains stretching westward.

 Planning is essential for this trek.
 Consider a two-day adventure with camping at Cooinda Camp nestled within Wilpena Pound.
 Be aware that this campsite lacks amenities like water and toilets.
 Alternatively, water is available at Hills Homestead, situated close to the starting point at the Wilpena Pound trailhead.
 Park rangers recommend commencing the hike no later than 9am (or 10am during daylight saving time).